Cairn Gorm: Etymology

 The mountain shares its name with the wider Cairngorms mountain range and the Cairngorms National Park of which it is a part.
 Despite this it is neither the highest nor the most prominent mountain in the range.
 The Cairngorms mountain range was historically known as Am Monadh Ruadh, a Scottish Gaelic name meaning The Red Hills.
-The Scottish Gaelic Gorm means "blue" in English; but when describing vegetation can mean "green" or "greening", so Cairn Gorm can mean either Blue Cairn or Green Cairn.
+In English, The Scottish Gaelic Gorm means "blue" or "green/greening" depending on context; so Cairn Gorm could mean Blue Cairn if describing the blue tint of the mountains as seen from a distance or Green Cairn when describing the vegetation on the hillsides; or more prosaically, just "bluish-green".